jekyllgrim/ZScript_Basics/Defining_ZScript_classes.md

 		PISG B 5 A_ReFire;
 		Goto Ready;
 	Reload:
-		PISG AAAA 2 A_WeaponOffset(3,5,WOF_ADD); //simply shifts the weapon downward and to the right PISG A 15 //wait for 15 tics and perform the following anonymous function:
+		PISG AAAA 2 A_WeaponOffset(3, 5, WOF_ADD); //simply shifts the weapon downward and to the right PISG A 15 //wait for 15 tics and perform the following anonymous function:
 		{
 			A_StartSound("misc/w_pkup"); //plays Doom's "weapon pickup" sound
-			//this block executes as long as AmmoType2 is above 0 and AmmoType1 is below its maximum amount (magazine capacity): while (invoker.ammo2.amount > 0 && invoker.ammo1.amount < invoker.ammo1.maxamount)
+			// This block executes as long as AmmoType2 is above 0
+			// and AmmoType1 is below its maximum amount (magazine capacity): while (invoker.ammo2.amount > 0 && invoker.ammo1.amount < invoker.ammo1.maxamount)
 			{
-				TakeInventory(invoker.ammo2.GetClass(),1); //take 1 of AmmoType2
+				TakeInventory(invoker.ammo2.GetClass(), 1); //take 1 of AmmoType2
-				GiveInventory(invoker.ammo1.GetClass(),1); //give 1 of AmmoType1
+				GiveInventory(invoker.ammo1.GetClass(), 1); //give 1 of AmmoType1
 			}
 		}
-		PISG AAAA 2 A_WeaponOffset(-3,-5,WOF_ADD); //shift the sprite upward and to the right goto Ready;
+		PISG AAAA 2 A_WeaponOffset(-3, -5, WOF_ADD); //shift the sprite upward and to the right goto Ready;
 	}
 }

-//This is the magazine ammo; it's not based on any other ammo type:
+// This is the magazine ammo; it's not based on any other ammo type:
 Class PistolMagazine : Ammo
 {
 	Default
 	{
-		Inventory.Amount 1; //Default given amount
+		Inventory.Amount 1; //default given amount
 		Inventory.MaxAmount 10; //maximum amount (functions as the magazine capacity) Ammo.BackPackAmount 0; //Backpack shouldn't refill our magazines, so this is 0 Ammo.BackPackMaxAmount 10; //backpack shouldn't increase our magazine capacity, so this is the same as maxamount